 1 recognize all accrediting agencies of primary and 2 secondary schools that are recognized by the United States Department of Education.
-3 4 This bill would require each nonpublic school to comply with attendance laws and perform 5 6 criminal history background checks on employees in 7 accordance with law.
-This bill would prohibit any public 8 9 postsecondary institution or program, including the 10 Alabama Fire College and any police academy, from 11 denying admission of, and to prohibit the state 12 from denying employment of, a student solely on the 13 basis that he or she graduated from a secondary 14 nonpublic school prior to the effective date of 15 this act.
-This bill would also establish a nonpublic 16 17 school advisory committee to address concerns of 18 nonpublic schools with the State Department of 19 Education.
-20 21 A BILL 22 TO BE ENTITIED 23 AN ACT 24 25 To establish the Educational Opportunities Act; to 26 further clarify the autonomy of nonpublic schools, including church, religious, parochial, and private schools offering instruction in grades K-12; to require each nonpublic school to annually identify with the State Department of Education and set forth procedures for disposal of student records when a school ceases to exist; to establish guidelines for private tutors offering instruction to students in grades K-12; to clarify that students transferring from nonpublic schools to a public school are accepted by the public schools in the same manner as transfer students from other public schools; to require the State Department of Education and local boards of education to recognize all accrediting agencies of primary and secondary schools that are recognized by the United States Department of Education; to require each nonpublic school to comply with attendance laws and perform criminal history background checks on employees in accordance with law; to prohibit any public postsecondary institution or program, including the Alabama Fire College and any police academy, from denying admission of, and to prohibit the state from denying employment of, a student solely on the basis that he or she graduated from a secondary nonpublic school prior to the effective date of this act; to establish a nonpublic school advisory committee to address concerns of nonpublic schools with the State Department of Education; and to repeal Sections 16-28-1, 16-28-5, and 16-28-7, Code of Alabama 1975, relating to definitions, private tutors, and reports of enrollment under school attendance laws of the state.
+3 This bill would require each nonpublic school to comply with attendance laws and perform 5 6 criminal history background checks on employees in 7 accordance with law.
+This bill would prohibit any public 8 9 postsecondary institution or program, including the 10 Alabama Fire College and any police academy, from 11 denying admission of, and to prohibit the state 12 from denying employment of, a student solely on the 13 basis that he or she graduated from a secondary 14 nonpublic school prior to the effective date of this act.
+15 This bill would also establish a nonpublic 16 17 school advisory committee to address concerns of 18 nonpublic schools with the State Department of 19 Education.
+20 21 A BILL 22 TO BE ENTITIED 23 AN ACT 24 instruction in grades K-12; to require each nonpublic school to annually identify with the State Department of Education and set forth procedures for disposal of student records when a school ceases to exist; to establish guidelines for private tutors offering instruction to students in grades K-12; to clarify that students transferring from nonpublic schools to a public school are accepted by the public schools in the same manner as transfer students from other public schools; to require the State Department of Education and local boards of education to recognize all accrediting agencies of primary and secondary schools that are recognized by the United States Department of Education; to require each nonpublic school to comply with attendance laws and perform criminal history background checks on employees in accordance with law; to prohibit any public postsecondary institution or program, including the Alabama Fire College and any police academy, from denying admission of, and to prohibit the state from denying employment of, a student solely on the basis that he or she graduated from a secondary nonpublic school prior to the effective date of this act; to establish a nonpublic school advisory committee to address concerns of nonpublic schools with the State Department of Education; and to repeal Sections 16-28-1, 16-28-5, and 16-28-7, Code of Alabama 1975, relating to definitions, private tutors, and reports of enrollment under school attendance laws of the state.
 BE IT ENACTED BY THE LEGISLATURE OF ALABAMA: